 Hebrews 11:4

-“Prompted by faith, Abel offered to God a better sacrifice than Cain.
+“Prompted by his faith, Abel offered to God a better sacrifice than Cain.
 God approved of his offering and attested to his righteousness.
-Through his example, he is still speaking to us today.” (paraphrased)
+Through his example, he is still speaking to us today.”

 Whereas the first three verses of this chapter introduce the concept of faith, the remainder is a brief chronology of men and women whose lives best illustrate it.
-The writer seeks to show salvation is based upon faith.
 In the antediluvian (pre-flood) era, the first person to demonstrate faith amid the growing evil in the world is the second son of Adam.
-The name Abel means “breath” or “vapor” and is indicative of the shortness of his life.
-James describes one’s life as “a vapor” (Jas.
+The name Abel means “breath” or “vapor” and is indicative of his longevity.
+James describes human life as “a vapor” (Jas.
 4:14).
-Able is presented in Scripture as a young man who was humble, sincere, and honorable.
-He was the first man to die, the first to be murdered, and the first to be martyred.
-His was the first case of fratricide.
-Abel was the first man on earth we find serving God.
-He was killed for his faith, but died as a man approved by God.
-The story provides us with the first two instances of sacrifice, contrasting the motives behind each.
+Able is presented in Scripture as a young man who was humble, trusting, and sincere.
+He was the first person on earth we find serving God – and the first victim of fratricide.
+He is memorialized as a person who honored the Lord.
+The Biblical account provides us with the initial instances of personal sacrifice and contrasts the motives behind each one.

 Primitive Sacrifices

 Some propose fire came down from heaven and consumed Abel’s sacrifice, affirming its acceptance by God.
-Fire came from heaven to consumed offerings on several occasions.
-God did so with the sacrifices of Moses (Lev.
-9:24), Elijah (I Kgs.
-18:38), Gideon (Jud.
-6:21), Manoah (Jud.
-13:20), David (I Chron.
-21:26) and Solomon (II Chron.
-7:1).
-But there is no proof this was the case with Abel’s sacrifice.
-Here Scripture is silent.
-However, had this occurred, the writer would not have failed to mention it.
+Fire did come from heaven to consume offerings on several occasions.
+God did so with the sacrifices of:

 Cain

-The writer makes no mention of Cain apart from the brief comparison of the two sacrifices.
+The author of Hebrews makes no mention of Cain apart from the brief comparison of the two sacrifices.
 The primary difference between these brothers is demonstrated by the offerings their faith prompted.
-Abel’s offering was living sacrifice.
-Cain’s was lifeless.
-Very early in human history, God shows worshippers have different motives.
+Abel offered a living sacrifice while Cain presented lifeless vegetation.
+Very early in human history, God makes it clear that those who bring offerings can have very different motives.

-Cain was not shocked when God spoke to him (Gen. 4:6).
+Cain did not seem shocked when God spoke to him (Gen. 4:6).
 This suggests the same verbal familiarity with Jehovah his parents enjoyed (3:9-13).
 God asked Cain why he was angry and tried to reason with him (4:6-7).
-God knows our attitudes and moods, and all sin leads to depression.
 Cain may not have believed his sins warranted a more expensive blood sacrifice.
-Had Cain truly sought to honor God, he would have repented.
 God told him if he did right, he too would be accepted.
-Cain had the opportunity to repent and sacrifice in faith.
+Cain had the opportunity to repent, honor God, and sacrifice in faith.
 He was warned that hardheartedness will lead to worse sins (4:7).
-The story of Cain shows how persistent rebellion also breeds envy.
+The story of Cain shows how persistent rebellion breeds envy.

-Had God killed Cain immediately for his sin, this great lesson would have been lost.
-Cain patronized God and his offering was unacceptable (Gen. 4:3-5).
-He refused God’s counsel and ignored His warnings concerning the need to master sin (Gen. 4:7).
-As the eldest, Cain should have been an example to his brother, loving him and keeping him from harm and evil.
-Instead, he invited Abel to go into the field with him, steeped in jealousy and deception.
-The direct cause of Abel’s death was his godly life.
+Had God killed Cain immediately for his sin, a great lesson would have been lost.
+Cain patronized God, but his offering was not accepted (Gen. 4:3-5).
+He refused God’s counsel and ignored His warnings concerning the need to spurn sin (Gen. 4:7).
+As the eldest, Cain should have set a godly example, loving Abel and keeping him from harm and evil.
+Instead, seething with jealousy, he deceived him.
 Cain tried to cover the murder with perjury (Gen. 4:9).
 Judgment soon follows an unheeded warning, for he was sentenced to hard labor and banished for life (Gen. 4:12).

-But Cain was more concerned with his sufferings than his sin.
+Cain was more concerned with his sufferings than his sin.
 He complained about his sentence, implied God was unfair, and displayed a negative attitude toward correction (Gen. 4:13-14).
 He was convinced people would kill him for what he did (Gen. 4:14).
-He expressed fear, knowing he was outside of God’s protection.
+He expressed fear, knowing he had forfeited divine protection.
 God put an identifying brand upon Cain.
 It seems logical this sign was highly visible, perhaps facial.
 This was both a mark of protection and an act of mercy.
-God showed he would not allow Cain to be subjected to private revenge, promising a seven-fold punishment on anyone who harmed him (Gen. 4:15).
-This epic homicide verifies the rapid development and spread of sin since Adam and Eve were banished from Eden.
+By doing this, the Lord showed he would not allow Cain to be subjected to private revenge and promised a seven-fold punishment on anyone who harmed him (Gen. 4:15).
+This epic homicide verifies the rapid development and spread of sin since the day Adam and Eve were banished from Eden.

 Abel